Untitled Rumi

 Today’s offense was domestic violence—a baby and toddler were involved.

-Signs that one should never see, flowed from hands
+Signs that one should never see, shot off hands

 as interpreter analyzed the many layers of language: